Noncategorical perception of stop consonants differing in VOT

 Abstract

-The discriminability of bilabial stop consonants differing in VOT (the Abramson-Lisker bilabial series) was measured in a same-different task, an oddity task, and a dual response, discrimination--identification task.
-Subjects showed excellent within-category discrimination in all three tasks after a moderate amount of training in a same-different task with a fixed standard and with feedback.
-In addition, discrimination performance continuously improved with increasing stimulus difference for both intra- and intercategory comparisons.
-Also, subjects were able to alter their identification responses so that well-defined category boundaries fell at arbitrary values determined by the experiments.
-These results are not compatible with a strict interpretation of the categorical perception of stop consonants.
+The discriminability of bilabial stop consonants differing in VOT [voice-onset time] (the Abramson-Lisker bilabial series) was measured in a same-different task, an oddity task and a dual response, discrimination-identification task.
+Subjects [human] showed excellent within-category discrimination in all 3 tasks after a moderate amount of training in a same-different task with a fixed standard and with feedback.
+Discrimination performance continuously improved with increasing stimulus difference for both intra- and intercategory comparisons.
+Subjects were able to alter their identification responses so that well-defined category boundaries fell at arbitrary values determined by the experimenters.
+These results were not compatible with a s-rict interpretation of the categorical perception of stop consonants.